WolframResearch/LibraryLinkUtilities/README.md

 - Callbacks
 - Wolfram IO Library (asynchronous tasks and Data Store)

 For now LibraryLink does not allow to write generic code that would clean up memory after Tensors, RawArrays, etc. independently of passing mode used ("Automatic", "Shared", ...).
 See [this suggestion](http://bugs.wolfram.com/show?number=337331) for more details.
 In consequence, _LLU_ guarantees to correctly handle only those data structures that were created with _LLU_.
 Structures received as MArguments will not be automatically freed, therefore you may want to use passing modes that do not require clean-up (like "Constant" or Automatic).
 In case of "Shared" passing, the only guarantee is that `disown()` will be called on destruction of each object that has positive `shareCount()`.
 Please consult [LibraryLink tutorial](https://reference.wolfram.com/language/LibraryLink/tutorial/InteractionWithMathematica.html#97446640) for more details.

+<a name="howToUse"></a>
 ## How should you incorporate _LibraryLink Utilities_ into your project?

 Currently the best way to include LLU into your project is by using git submodule.
 Submodules are simply git repos inside other repos but working with them may sometimes be tricky.
 See this excellent [tutorial on submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).